Chinese Chicken Balls Recipe & Homemade Sweet And Sour Sauce

 Here’s a step-by-step guide on how to make sweet and sour chicken balls, full instructions are on the recipe card at the bottom.

-Dice your chicken breast into chunks or strips and place in a mixing bowl.
-Add a teaspoon of salt and white pepper to the mixing bowl and mix together until evenly combined.
+Dice your chicken breast into chunks and place into a mixing bowl.
+Add a teaspoon of salt and white pepper and mix together until evenly combined.
 Add 2 tablespoons of self-raising flour to the mixing bowl and coat the chicken with the flour.

 Heat oil in a wok or pan over a medium heat.
 Coat 4 to 5 chicken pieces at a time in the batter (depending on your mixing bowl size).